LNG Power Generation

-Where there is insufficient or unreliable pipeline capacity, Chart regasification stations are an excellent solution for peak-shaving to meet additional load, seasonal variations and to provide emergency back-up during outages.
+Where there is insufficient or unreliable pipeline capacity, Chart regasification stations are an excellent solution for peak-shaving to meet additional load requirements and seasonal variations, as emergency back-up during outages and for an immediate response to curtailment.
 This solution is far more efficient than diesel or LPG back-up as the enterprise is simply using stored natural gas to augment pipeline natural gas and can utilize the same delivery system.

 Six horizontal tanks provide almost ½ million gallons of LNG storage at a diamond mine in Canada providing natural gas as the primary fuel source for seven 2.1 MW generator sets.
 Despite the extreme climatic conditions, the project was completed on schedule.